 Favourite game of all time? – I really don’t have an all time favourite.
 My favourite series would be the Elder Scrolls series.
 If Shadow of War does as well as I hope, the Middle-Earth series.

-Although the game title is Don’t Die, I am afraid that you will die, and you will die a alot.
-This in some points got frustrating and not being the type of gamer that is into Dark Souls, i switched it off, only to come back to the level with fresh eyes at another time and some how breeze through.
+Although the game title is Don’t Die, I am afraid that you will die, and you will die a lot.
+This is some points got frustrating and not being the type of gamer that is into Dark Souls, i switched it off, only to come back to the level with fresh eyes at another time and somehow breeze through.
+Why not check out the game, then head to the Steam page here.

 So now all that is left is to bring you some gameplay of Don’t Die, so sit back relax and take a few minutes to see the game in action.